Magnificent Frigatebird (Fregata magnificens)Spanish name: Rabihorcado Magno

 This oceanic bird fishes over tropical coastal waters in Atlantic and Pacific oceans and roosts in coastal trees.

 On the Pacific side of the Americas, the Magnificent Frigatebird is present between Baja, California and Peru as well as in the Galapagos; on the Atlantic coast, it lives in the Caribbean and the Gulf of Mexico.
-It is present all year in Costa Rican waters, and is extremely abundant around Puntarenas, Golfo de Nicoya, and Cabo Blanco, and is generally more common on the Pacific side than the Caribbean.

 The most abundant species of frigatebirds, the Magnificent Frigatebird is exclusively oceanic, found in all tropical areas of the world.
 This bird has a distinctive profile, with a deeply forked tail and extremely long, slender and pointed wings.
 Its solid black form makes a bold outline against the sky, although it also has a faint brown bar across the upper wing, black or brown feet, and a gray bill.
 The male has a gular pouch (a throat pouch to accommodate large fish) that can be bright pink to red.
 The female has a grayer gular pouch, a white breast, a paler brown bar on the wing, and orbital skin around the eye that is violet-blue.
 Juveniles have a white head and breast, a striking pale bar on the wing, and a pale blue bill, orbital skin, and feet.